Euphrates: Course

-The Euphrates is the longest river of Western Asia.
+The Euphrates is the longest river of West Asia.
 It emerges from the confluence of the Kara Su or Western Euphrates (450 km) and the Murat Su or Eastern Euphrates (650 km) 10 km upstream from the town of Keban in southeastern Turkey.
 Daoudy and Frenken put the length of the Euphrates from the source of the Murat River to the confluence with the Tigris at 3000 km, of which 1230 km is in Turkey, 710 km in Syria and 1060 km in Iraq.
 The same figures are given by Isaev and Mikhailova.
 The length of the Shatt al-Arab, which connects the Euphrates and the Tigris with the Persian Gulf, is given by various sources as 145–195 km.

 Both the Kara Su and the Murat Su rise northwest from Lake Van at elevations of 3290 m and 3520 m amsl, respectively.
 At the location of the Keban Dam, the two rivers, now combined into the Euphrates, have dropped to an elevation of 693 m amsl.
 From Keban to the Syrian–Turkish border, the river drops another 368 m over a distance of less than 600 km.
 Once the Euphrates enters the Upper Mesopotamian plains, its grade drops significantly; within Syria the river falls 163 m while over the last stretch between Hīt and the Shatt al-Arab the river drops only 55 m.